MostlyArmless/vs-new/README.md

 ## Revisions

+### 1.2.2

+* Moved all @types dependencies in the generated package.json file to devDependencies

 ### 1.2.1

 * Added shebang to main.js and `bin` field to package.json, which are required for `npm i -g ./` to work